Sport in Scotland: Traditional football

 There is a long tradition of football games stretching back centuries.
 While these games were referred to as "football" (and numerous variants), many of them were very different from modern football, and involved carrying the ball.
 One of these games was outlawed in 1424.
 The history of football in Scotland includes various traditional ball games, for example the Ba game; some of these early games probably involved the kicking of a ball.
 Uncertainty about the specific nature of these games is because prior to 1863, the term "football" implied almost any ball game that was played on ones feet and not played on horseback.
 Some of these local games were probably played as far back as the Middle Ages, although the earliest contemporary accounts (as opposed to decrees simply banning "football") come in the eighteenth century.
 Many of these accounts refer to the violence of traditional Scottish football and as a result many games were abolished or modified.
 Several burghs retain an annual Ba game, with the Kirkwall Ba Game in Orkney being probably the most famous form of traditional football in Scotland.
 Elsewhere in Scotland, the greatest evidence for a tradition of football games comes from southern Scotland, in particular the Scottish Borders.

 Association football

+Historian Ged O’Brien and archaeologists from Archaeology Scotland stated in 2025 that they had uncovered "compelling evidence" that a small piece of land near Anwoth Old Kirk in Kirkcudbrightshire was the oldest known football pitch in the world, dating from at least 1627.
+Reportedly, Reverend Samuel Rutherford (who served the parish between 1627 and 1638) was outraged that parishioners played football during the afternoon of Sabbath and ordered that they place a row of large stones across the field to prevent further games.
+Soil tests from the site indicated that the stones had been placed there during Rutherford's tenure.

-The world's first official international association football match was held in 1872 and was the idea of C. W. Alcock of the Football Association which was seeking to promote Association Football in Scotland.
+The world's first official international association football match was held in 1872 and was the idea of C. W. Alcock of the Football Association, which was seeking to promote association football in Scotland.
 The match took place at the West of Scotland Cricket Club's Hamilton Crescent ground in the Partick area of Glasgow.
 The match was between Scotland and England and resulted in a 0–0 draw.
-Following this, the newly developed football became the most popular sport in Scotland.
+Following this, association football became the most popular sport in Scotland.
 The Scottish Cup is the world's oldest national trophy, first contested in 1873 (although the FA Cup is an older competition, its original trophy is no longer in existence).
 Queen's Park F.C., in Glasgow, is probably the oldest association football club in the world outside England.